 How Much Money Do Construction Managers Make?

 A construction manager salary will depend on where they work and how much experience they have under their belt.
-The national mean for construction managers is $108,210.
-Entry-level salary is $60,500, but construction managers who have been working for close to ten years are earning approximately $163,800.
+According to the 2023 Bureau of Labor Statistics, the national mean for construction managers was $116,960.
+Entry-level salary is closer to $64,480, but construction managers who have been working for close to ten years are earning approximately $172,040 or more.
 Heavy and civil engineering construction jobs pay the highest salary.

 Many construction managers earn bonuses on top of their salaries, but bonuses depend on how much business they bring in.